-Submit your application materials to the ISSC through the eForms Self-service Portal (not to be confused with the SEVP Portal) no more than 100 days prior to the end date listed on your Post-OPT EAD card.
+Submit your application materials to the ISSC through the ISSC eForms Portal (not to be confused with the SEVP Portal) no more than 100 days prior to the end date listed on your Post-OPT EAD card.
 The ISSC will release your I-20 on or after the 90th day prior to the end date listed on your EAD card.

 Please have the following materials ready prior to submitting the e-Form:

 - Form I-983 to be completed by you and your employer.
 Form instructions.
 Pages 1 through 4 only.
 Please refer to ISSC’s Self-Guided Form I-983 Review Canvas Course and/or the Form I-983 overview found on Study in the States https://studyinthestates.dhs.gov/form-i-983-overview for instructions on how to complete this form.

 - Copy of the biographical page of your passport (page with your picture on it) valid for at least six months into the future (NOT your visa).

 - Copy of your most recent I-94 arrival record (NOT your travel history).

 - Copy of the front and back of your prior EAD cards at your current degree program level.